Gaurav-Tatuskar/Excel_Hospital-Emergency-Room-dashboard./README.md

 # Hospital Emergency Room Dashboard Analysis Using Excel.
-An interactive Emergency Room dashboard built in Microsoft Excel to analyze the number of patients, wait times, admission status, department referrals, and satisfaction scores.
-The dashboard uses Pivot Tables, Pivot Charts, slicers, and KPI cards to provide clear insights into Emergency Room performance and support data-driven decision-making.
+## Project Objective
+The objective of this project is to analyze hospital emergency room data to monitor patient flow, reduce wait times, and improve patient satisfaction.
+The dashboard helps stakeholders make data-driven decisions to enhance hospital efficiency and service quality.